roye52371/Object-Embedding-System/README.md

 ## **Features**
 - **Object Detection**: Uses **YOLOv12x** to detect objects in an image.
+  * YOLOv12x used for minimal false positives - it can be replaced with other YOLO models.
 - **Object Embedding Extraction**:
   - **Cropping with ResNet50 (Main Algorithm)** – Extracts high-quality embeddings.
   - **CLIP Encoder (Alternative Option)** – Can be used instead of ResNet50 for embeddings.